Biostrap EVO Review, Gen 2 vs Whoop (2022 Versions)

 Wrist-based DEEP Activity Tracker

-This Biostrap EVO Review sees a realistic alternative to the popular and trendy WHOOP Strap 3.0 but with EVEN MORE features.
-What sets Biostrap EVO apart are the: detailed analyses for sleep; HRV & SpO2 sensing; strength & conditioning learned activities; footpod for unique sleep insights (and running/cycling stats); team & family data sharing; and the report facilities to help monitor some chronic medical conditions.
+Biostrap EVO offers a cheaper and more realistic alternative to the popular and trendy WHOOP Strap 4.0 but with EVEN MORE features.
+What sets Biostrap EVO apart from all other products in this review are the detailed analyses for sleep; HRV & SpO2 sensing; strength & conditioning learned activities; footpod for unique sleep insights (and running/cycling stats); team & family data sharing; and the report facilities to help monitor some chronic medical conditions.

 - Great app experience